FIDE: Foundation and early years (up to 1939)

 In 1904, L'union Amicale, a French chess association, attempted to establish an international chess federation.
 In April 1914, an initiative was taken in St. Petersburg, Russia, to form an international chess federation.
 Another attempt was made in July 1914 during the Mannheim International Chess Tournament.
 Further efforts temporarily came to an end as a result of the outbreak of World War I. In 1920, another attempt to organize an international federation was made at the Gothenburg Tournament.

 Players made the first attempt to produce rules for world championship matches—in 1922, world champion José Raúl Capablanca proposed the "London rules": the first player to win six games outright would win the match; playing sessions would be limited to five hours; the time limit would be 40 moves in 2.5 hours each; the champion would be obliged to defend his title within one year of receiving a challenge from a recognized master; the champion would decide the date of the match; the champion was not obliged to accept a challenge for a purse of less than $10,000; 20% of the purse was to be paid to the title holder, with the remainder being divided, 60 percent to the winner of the match, and 40% to the loser; the highest purse bid must be accepted.
-Alekhine, Bogoljubov, Maróczy, Réti, Rubinstein, Tartakower and Vidmar promptly signed them.
+Alexander Alekhine, Efim Bogoljubow, Géza Maróczy, Richard Réti, Akiba Rubinstein, Savielly Tartakower and Milan Vidmar promptly signed them.
 The only match played under those rules was Capablanca vs Alekhine in 1927.

 In 1922, the Russian master Eugene Znosko-Borovsky, while participating in an international tournament in London, announced that a tournament would be held during the 8th Sports Olympic Games in Paris in 1924 and would be hosted by the French Chess Federation.
 On July 20, 1924, the participants at the Paris tournament founded FIDE as a kind of players' union.
 In its early years, FIDE had little power, and it was poorly financed.

 FIDE's congresses in 1925 and 1926 expressed a desire to become involved in managing the world championship.
 FIDE was largely happy with the "London Rules", but claimed that the requirement for a purse of $10,000 was impracticable and called upon Capablanca to come to an agreement with the leading masters to revise the Rules.

 FIDE's third congress, in Budapest in 1926, also decided to organize a Chess Olympiad.
 The invitations were, however, late in being sent, with the result that only four countries participated, and the competition was called the Little Olympiad.
 The winner was Hungary, followed by Yugoslavia, Romania, and Germany.
 In 1927, FIDE began organizing the First Chess Olympiad during its 4th Congress in London.
 The official title of the tournament was the "Tournament of Nations", or "World Team Championship", but "Chess Olympiad" became a more popular title.
 The event was won by Hungary, with 16 teams competing.